-As of the close of business on September 16, 2002, the most recent practicable date prior to the date of this proxy statement and prospectus, 31,257,198 shares of Genomic Solutions common stock were outstanding, and held by approximately 141 stockholders of record.
+As of the close of business on the record date for the special meeting, [ ] shares of Genomic Solutions common stock were outstanding, and held by approximately [ ] stockholders of record.

-As of the close of business on September 16, 2002, the most recent practicable date prior to the date of this proxy statement and prospectus, directors and executive officers of Genomic Solutions (and their respective affiliates) collectively owned approximately 38% of the outstanding shares of Genomic Solutions common stock entitled to vote at the special meeting on the merger agreement and the merger.
+As of the close of business on the record date for the special meeting, directors and executive officers of Genomic Solutions (and their respective affiliates) collectively owned approximately [ ]% of the outstanding shares of Genomic Solutions common stock entitled to vote at the special meeting on the merger agreement and the merger.

 All of Genomic Solutions' directors and certain of its affiliates and executive officers have entered into voting agreements and delivered irrevocable proxies, pursuant to which they have agreed to vote their Genomic Solutions shares in favor of adoption and approval of the merger agreement and approval of the merger, in favor of any matter that would be expected to facilitate the merger, and against any matter that would be expected to result in a breach by Genomic Solutions of the merger agreement or that would be expected to result in Genomic Solutions' obligations under the merger agreement not being fulfilled.
-At the close of business on September 16, 2002, these directors, officers and affiliates collectively owned approximately 38% of the outstanding shares of Genomic Solutions common stock entitled to vote at the special meeting, all of which are subject to the voting agreements.
+At the close of business on the record date for the special meeting, these directors, officers and affiliates collectively owned approximately % of the outstanding shares of Genomic Solutions common stock entitled to vote at the special meeting, all of which are subject to the voting agreements.